anshtripathi6969/Animated-HD-Landing-Page---Next-js/README.md

 This project is open source and available under the [MIT License](LICENSE).

-I am not promoting any product , just showcasing my skills!
+I am not promoting any product , just showcasing my skills!!

 ---